eNMS-automation/eNMS/docs/base/introduction.rst

 ***********************

 Event-driven automation in eNMS has two aspects:
-  - eNMS has a ReST API that can be used to create, update and delete any type of objects (services, workflows, tasks), but also to trigger the execution of a service or a workflow with a GET request to the appropriate URL.
+  - eNMS has a ReST API that can be used to create, update and delete any type of objects (services, workflows, tasks), but also to trigger the execution of a service or a workflow.
   - eNMS can be configured as a Syslog server: all logs are stored in the database, and rules can be created to trigger the execution of a service or a workflow upon receiving a log matched by the rule.

 Application stack
 -----------------

-eNMS is built on the :guilabel:`Flask` Python framework and utilizes either a :guilabel:`SQLite` database, or a :guilabel:`PostgreSQL` database.
+eNMS is built on the :guilabel:`Flask` Python framework and utilizes either a :guilabel:`SQLite`, :guilabel:`MySQL`, or a :guilabel:`PostgreSQL` database.
 It runs as a WSGI service behind your choice of HTTP server.

 +----------------------------------------+------------------------------------+
 |Function                                |Component                           |